justwant2code/portfolio-website/README.md

 # portfolio-website

-This is my portfolio website showing my skills

-This site was created using Bootstrap and please see my other works that showcase my other skills
+This site was created using Bootstrap and shows off a few projects that showcase my front end skiils.